CaterinaBi/CaterinaBi/README.md

 # A little bit about me 👀

-👩‍🎓 Former postdoctoral researcher at the **University of Cambridge**, UK, now incoming Data Scientist at [Five9](https://www.five9.com/en-uk).
+👩‍🎓 Former postdoctoral researcher at the **University of Cambridge**, UK, now Data Scientist at [Five9](https://www.five9.com/en-uk).

-📚 Interested in linguistics, data, NLP and all sorts of NLP-powered technologies.
+📚 Interested in linguistics, data, all sorts of NLP-powered technologies, and conversation design.

 🧑‍🦽 Hoping to make a difference by creating a more accessible and safer world for everyone through technology.